Todd & Melanie provide training nationally,

 but they call Buffalo, NY home.

 In training, we nudge participants toward thinking bigger about what drives human behavior, encourage and cajole participation and practice, and help people identify their own reasons for becoming better helpers.
-We try to see the humanity in everyone we work with and model this for our participants.
+We try to see the humanity in everyone we work with and model this for the people in the room.

 Our approach is informed by cultural humility, and practices that are humanistic, client-centered, and trauma-informed.
 We understand the impact of Adverse Childhood Experiences and other Social Determinants of Health, including poverty and racism.